draeger-lab/SBOannotator/README.md

 ### Usage
-To run SBOannotator use the `main.py` script.
+To run SBOannotator use the `main.py` script and modify the parameters in the `readSBML` and `sbo_annotator` functions as wished.

+If ERROR occurs, check the current version of Python:

+- `python --version'`
+- `conda install python=3.8`